andrephgroen/linux-shell-scripts/README.md

 ```

 Attention:
-These shell scripts were made with MacOS (zsh).
-You'll need to adapt the scripts to bash in order to make them work for regular linux.
+In case you downloaded a previous version of this repository; you may need to transfer from macOS shell (zsh) to Linux shell (bash)

-Following must be adapted:
+If the previous is true, then on Linux the following must be adapted:
 ```shell
 1. #!/bin/zsh	-> #!/bin/bash
 2. cut -f -w	-> cut -f -d" "